yachinhsu2963/Walmart_sales_forecasting/README.md

 ## Modeling Approaches
 ###  LightGBM
-LightGBM models are trained per product category (FOODS, HOBBIES, HOUSEHOLD).
+LightGBM models are trained per product category.
 A gradient boosting framework that provides fast, high-accuracy results.

-### LSTM
-LSTM (Best Performing Model)
+### LSTM (Best Performing Model)
 LSTM models are built per store to reduce computation load and better capture store-specific temporal dynamics.
 The model learns from a 28-day input sequence to predict 56 days ahead using a sliding window mechanism.

 LSTM Performance: Public Score: 1.37348 / Private Score: 1.50406

 ### GRU
-GRU models are trained per product category (FOODS, HOBBIES, HOUSEHOLD).
+GRU models are trained per product category.
 GRU offers faster training with fewer parameters compared to LSTM and is effective in capturing short-term seasonality.

 For more details about model hyper-parameters and the rationale behind feature engineering, please refer to the [Walmart Sales Forecast_Write-up.pdf](https://github.com/yachinhsu2963/Walmart_sales_forecasting/blob/main/Walmart%20Sales%20Forecast_Write-up.pdf).